Nano Banana: What it is and how Google's model works

 Conversational editing: from prompt to fine-tuning

-The model works with commands in natural language and allows you to interact with the image: you can ask “make the sky more dramatic,” “remove that sign,” or “change the color of the car to red” and refine the result in successive rounds without starting from scratch.
+The model works with commands in natural language and allows you to interact with the image: you can ask "make the sky more dramatic", "remove that sign" or "change the car's color to red" and refine the result in successive rounds without starting from scratch.

 This multi-turn interaction reduces the friction typical of traditional tools.
-According to Google, it is possible select specific areas to adjust color, lighting or texture, remove unwanted elements, replace backgrounds and add objects that blend in while respecting shadows and perspective.
+According to Google, it's possible to select specific areas to adjust color, lighting, or texture, remove unwanted elements, replace backgrounds, and add objects that integrate seamlessly while respecting shadows and perspective.

-In addition to basic retouching, the platform understands instructions such as "place the same character in another scene" or "show the product from various angles", preserving the subject and its appearance with consistency between editions.
+In addition to basic retouching, the platform understands instructions such as "place the same character in another scene" or "show the product from various angles," preserving the subject and its appearance with consistency between edits.

 Consistency, quality and speed

-One of the notable advances is the improvement of the visual coherence In successive editions, facial features, hands, pets, or objects remain stable with fewer deformations, something that historically put generative models in trouble.
+One of the standout advances is the improvement in visual consistency across successive editions: facial features, hands, pets, or objects remain stable with less distortion, something that historically put generative models in a bind.

-Photorealism gains ground with more natural lighting and textures, and Google claims improved performance very fast ("lightning fast") which accelerates creative cycles for tasks such as product variations or themed scenes.
+Photorealism is enhanced with more natural lighting and textures, and Google claims lightning-fast performance that speeds up creative cycles for tasks such as product variations or themed scenes.

-In community tests, the system has climbed positions in LM Arena for image editing, placing itself among the engines with best user experience according to user ratings.
+In community testing, the system has climbed the ranks in LM Arena for image editing, placing itself among the engines with the best user experience according to user ratings.

 Main tools and use cases

-Gemini 2.5 Flash Image bundles features designed for both general users and creative teams.
-Some of the most striking features allow compose images from various sources and place them in a coherent environment.
+Gemini 2.5 Flash Image includes features designed for both general users and creative teams.
+Some of the most striking features allow you to compose images from multiple sources and place them in a coherent environment.

 • Contextual retouching: color, exposure, texture, or style adjustments without losing key elements of the original.